Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 BDNF and low carbohydrate diet

-A study on the effects of a four week low-carbohydrate diet (25 percent protein, 60 percent fat, 15 percent carbohydrates) involving 12 men and women meeting the criteria for metabolic syndrome found an average 20 percent increase in circulating serum BDNF levels among participants.
-This was accompanied by an average 14 percent reduction in the time required to finish a dynamic test of cognitive speed and flexibility based on their ability to quickly identify a visual stimulus presented in a disorienting context.
+A study on the effects of a four-week low-carbohydrate diet (25 percent protein, 60 percent fat, 15 percent carbohydrates) involving 12 men and women meeting the criteria for metabolic syndrome found an average 20 percent increase in circulating serum BDNF levels among participants.
+Accompanying the increase was an average 14 percent reduction in the time required to finish a dynamic test of cognitive speed and flexibility based on their ability to identify a visual stimulus presented in a disorienting context quickly.
 Low BDNF levels were prevalent among those with a higher percentage of body fat, higher fasting glucose levels and triglyceride levels, and increased insulin resistance.
-The study also found that participants freely consumed an average of 40 percent fewer calories while on the low-carbohydrate diet.[92]
-[93]
+The study also found that participants freely consumed 40 percent fewer calories while on the low-carbohydrate diet.[88]
+[89]

-When the dietary modifications were combined with high intensity interval training on a stationary bike three days a week, participants’ serum BDNF levels increased by 38 percent but no additional improvements were noted in mental acuity testing.
-Despite this, the participants' own assessment of their cognitive functioning did increase 8 percent with the diet intervention alone and 16 percent with diet and exercise, compared to their assessment at the beginning of the study.
-The increases in serum BDNF achieved are especially noteworthy given that serum BDNF levels were measured at least 72 hours after completion of exercise.
-The sustained increases in BDNF seen here may have been due to weight loss, the high intensity interval exercise format, or perhaps some other factor(s).
-A similar study of 17 healthy overweight and obese men and women found an approximate 50 percent increase in serum BDNF levels following a three-month reduced calorie diet requiring a 25 percent reduction in caloric intake (55 percent carbohydrates, 20 percent proteins, and 25 percent fat).[94]
-Given that reduced BDNF often accompanies neurodegenerative disorders and that caloric restriction appears to boost BDNF output, some researchers have hypothesized that a calorie restricted diet may prove an effective therapy for these conditions.
+When the dietary modifications were combined with high-intensity interval training on a stationary bike three days a week, participants' serum BDNF levels increased by 38 percent.
+However, no additional improvements were noted in mental acuity testing.
+Despite this, the participants' assessments of their cognitive functioning did increase by 8 percent with the diet intervention alone and 16 percent with diet and exercise, compared to their assessment at the beginning of the study.
+The increases in serum BDNF achieved are especially noteworthy given that serum BDNF levels were measured at least 72 hours after the completion of the exercise.
+The sustained increases in BDNF seen here may have been due to weight loss, the high-intensity interval exercise format, or perhaps some other factor(s).
+A similar study of 17 healthy overweight and obese men and women found an approximate 50 percent increase in serum BDNF levels following a three-month reduced calorie diet requiring a 25 percent reduction in caloric intake (55 percent carbohydrates, 20 percent proteins, and 25 percent fat).[90]
+Given that reduced BDNF often accompanies neurodegenerative disorders and that caloric restriction appears to boost BDNF output, some researchers have hypothesized that a calorie-restricted diet may prove an effective therapy for these conditions.

 BDNF and type 2 diabetes

-Type 2 diabetes is a metabolic disorder characterized by high blood glucose levels due to an acquired resistance to insulin, a hormone produced by the pancreas.
+Type 2 diabetes is a metabolic disorder characterized by high blood glucose levels due to acquired resistance to insulin, a hormone produced by the pancreas.
 BDNF administration reduces blood glucose levels in mouse models of type 2 diabetes.
 BDNF receptors located on the pancreatic cells that produce insulin promote insulin release by these cells.
-And secretion of BDNF from skeletal muscle affects glucose tolerance in mice by stimulating release of insulin from the pancreas.
-Muscle specific deletion of the BDNF gene in mice resulted in physiological characteristics identical to those resulting from pancreas specific deletion of the pro-growth BDNF receptor.
-Thus it appears that BDNF secreted by muscle is acting in a hormonal fashion to promote insulin release from the pancreas.[95]
+Secretion of BDNF from skeletal muscle affects glucose tolerance in mice by stimulating insulin release from the pancreas.
+Muscle-specific deletion of the BDNF gene in mice resulted in physiological characteristics identical to those resulting from pancreas-specific deletion of the pro-growth BDNF receptor.
+Thus, it appears that BDNF secreted by the muscle tissue is acting in a hormonal fashion to promote insulin release from the pancreas.[91]
 Metformin is a drug that helps increase insulin sensitivity in people with type 2 diabetes.
 Metformin administration in mice raised serum BDNF, promoted BDNF expression in the substantia nigra, and increased BDNF secretion from olfactory cells.
-These results are consistent with the reported neuroprotective effects of this drug.[96]
+These results are consistent with the reported neuroprotective effects of this drug.[12]

 BDNF and leaky gut

 BDNF's role as a growth factor can produce counterintuitive effects related to gastrointestinal disorders.
-Studies in mice have shown that BDNF is important in maintaining the intestinal barrier, which is vital in containing pathogens or other undesirable material in the intestinal cavity.
-Mice that lacked one copy of the BDNF gene had fewer intestinal microvilli, increased mitochondrial swelling, and higher levels of epithelial cell apoptosis compared to normal mice.
-BDNF deficient mice also suffered from lower expression of tight junction proteins, which are essential in linking adjacent epithelial cells to prevent uncontrolled transit of material across the gut barrier.[97]
+Studies in mice have shown that BDNF is important in maintaining the intestinal barrier, vital in containing pathogens or other undesirable material in the intestinal cavity.
+Mice that lacked one copy of the BDNF gene had fewer intestinal microvilli, increased mitochondrial swelling, and higher levels of epithelial cell apoptosis than normal mice.
+BDNF-deficient mice also suffered from the lower expression of tight junction proteins, essential in linking adjacent epithelial cells to prevent uncontrolled material transit across the gut barrier.[92]

 Celiac disease primarily affects the small intestine and is characterized by autoimmune destruction of intestinal microvilli triggered by gluten, a protein found in wheat and other grains.
-Serum BDNF concentrations are significantly higher among children with celiac disease at the time of diagnosis or after having been on a gluten-free diet for at least one year, compared to healthy children.[98]
-This may be the result of a compensatory mechanism to improve epithelial function in response to inflammation.
+Serum BDNF concentrations are significantly higher among children with celiac disease at the time of diagnosis or after having been on a gluten-free diet for at least one year than among healthy children.[93]
+This may result from a compensatory mechanism to improve epithelial function in response to inflammation.

-While the anti-apoptotic properties of BDNF are apparently beneficial in maintaining intestinal barrier integrity, they may also lead to a worsening of symptoms in cases of irritable bowel syndrome due to up-regulation of BDNF and subsequent nerve growth.
-Higher levels of BDNF were also associated with increased intestinal sensitivity in these cases.[99]
+While the anti-apoptotic properties of BDNF may be beneficial in maintaining intestinal barrier integrity, they may also lead to a worsening of symptoms in cases of irritable bowel syndrome due to up-regulation of BDNF and subsequent nerve growth.
+Higher levels of BDNF were also associated with increased intestinal sensitivity in these cases.[94]

-Data inconsistencies complicate assessment of relationships between BDNF and aging
+Data inconsistencies complicate the assessment of relationships between BDNF and aging

-Plasma BDNF measurements from approximately 500 middle aged and elderly people showed a direct correlation between steady-state high levels of plasma BDNF and several known risk factors for cardiovascular disease and metabolic syndrome, independent of age.[100]
+Plasma BDNF measurements from approximately 500 middle-aged and older adults showed a direct correlation between steady-state high levels of plasma BDNF and several known risk factors for cardiovascular disease and metabolic syndrome, independent of age.[95]
 However, data on levels of circulating BDNF are frequently inconsistent.
-One study of a group of people ranging in age from 20 to 60 years found that BDNF plasma levels decrease significantly with age.[101]
-In another study involving 259 people ranging from 18 to 70 years of age, serum levels showed a small but consistent increase with age.[23]
+One study of a group of people ranging in age from 20 to 60 years found that BDNF plasma levels decreased significantly with age.[96]
+In another study involving 259 people ranging from 18 to 70 years of age, serum levels showed a slight but consistent increase with age.[27]
 Another report stated that serum levels decreased among older adults ranging from 55 to 80 years old.
-[102]
+[97]

-Differences between reported concentrations in plasma and serum may be due to how these different blood products are prepared.[103]
-Anti-clotting agents are commonly added to plasma preparations and these additives can draw water out of cells prior to their removal to yield plasma.
-This effect can dilute measured concentrations of BDNF as well as any other freely circulating compounds that are present.[104]
+Differences between reported concentrations in plasma and serum may be due to how these different blood products are prepared.[98]
+Anti-clotting agents are commonly added to plasma preparations, and these additives can draw water out of cells before their removal to yield plasma.
+This effect can dilute measured concentrations of BDNF and any other freely circulating compounds present.[99]
 Also, since platelets release their internal stores of BDNF during the clotting process, they may release BDNF at some point during the extraction or fractionation of blood into its components, resulting in inflated measurements of BDNF concentrations.
-Clotting duration and temperature have both been shown to affect BDNF serum concentrations.[105]
-Furthermore, platelet counts tend to decline with age and there may be other age-related changes in platelet function that could affect comparisons of BDNF levels between different studies, depending on the ages of people involved.[106]
+Clotting duration and temperature both affect BDNF serum concentrations.[100]
+Furthermore, platelet counts tend to decline with age, and there may be other age-related changes in platelet function that could affect comparisons of BDNF levels between different studies, depending on the ages of people involved.[101]

 Conclusion